Classic Exakta Cameras: Books and Web Links

 When Ihagee was incorporated into the ill-conceived VEB Pentacon, Mr. Hummel became the head of the corporate Information Center for Science and Technology, with access to all documentation and, I would think, plenty of time to do his historical research.
 This book might have been longer in the making than it seems.

-A big hardcover volume of densely typeset 300 pages, printed in just 1000 copies on premium glossy paper and richly illustrated, the book will last until you are able to buy a good car for the price of one Varex IIa.
-I ordered my copy at Petra Kellers Photo in California, camerabooks.com, and I'm delighted with the purchase.
+A big hardcover volume of densely typeset 300 pages, printed in just 1000 copies on premium glossy paper and richly illustrated, the presentation does justice to the contents.

-True, another book not in English, but even if your German is rusty (I took mine 40 years ago at school and I'm getting headache reading words barely fitting into a page width), this is another book for any serious Exakta (or Praktica, etc.) collector.
+True, another book not in English, but even if your German is rusty (I took mine 50 years ago at school), this is another source for any serious Exakta (or Praktica, etc.) collector.
 Hopefully, one day someone will translate the whole thing into Reflex Cameras from Dresden (in the meantime, see below).

-In the meantime, Michael Spencer translated into English the parts of Richard Hummel's book related directly to Exakta and Ihagee, and the 114-page, spiral-bound copy is available — but only to members of the Exakta Circle, and the price of less than $30 (£15) for new members, it is just a steal.
+In the meantime, Michael Spencer translated into English the parts of Richard Hummel's book related directly to Exakta and Ihagee, and the 114-page, spiral-bound copy is available — but only to members of the Exakta Circle.

 The translation was in the making since 1999, appearing in installments in quaterly issues of the Exakta Times newsletter, another good reason to join the Exakta Circle.